fm-chen/Summer-Project-Note/README.md

 ## Data Set
-<b>Repository for the ACL 2020 paper:
+✅ Repository for the ACL 2020 paper:
-Will-They-Won't-They: A Very Large Dataset for Stance Detection on Twitter </b><br>
+Will-They-Won't-They: A Very Large Dataset for Stance Detection on Twitter <br>

 Will-They-Won't-They (WT-WT) is a large dataset of English tweets targeted at stance detection for the rumor verification task.
 The dataset is constructed based on tweets that discuss five recent merger and acquisition (M&A) operations of US companies, mainly from the healthcare sector.